 We continue to make great progress on our brand new rally route for the 2017 East African Safari Classic Rally.
 The team has now completed over 90% of the route survey and the work has gone extremely well.

-“’We have incorporated a lot of new sections for the route, which have not been rallied on previously,” notes Ashok Bhalla, the rally’s General Manager.
+“’We have incorporated a lot of new sections for the route, which have not been rallied on previously,” notes Pipi Renu from the Safari Classic management team.
 “Many of these are very smooth roads with fantastic landscapes.
 The present situation is that the roads are well maintained: mostly freshly graded and repaired.
 At the moment, these sections look fantastic for rallying.”